4d/docs/website/translated_docs/es/WebServer/httpRequests.md

 ## COMPILER_WEB Project Method

 The COMPILER\_WEB method, if it exists, is systematically called when the HTTP server receives a dynamic request and calls the 4D engine.
 This is the case, for example, when the 4D Web server receives a posted form or a URL to process in [`On Web Connection`](#on-web-connection).
 This method is intended to contain typing and/or variable initialization directives used during Web exchanges.
 It is used by the compiler when the application is compiled.
 The COMPILER\_WEB method is common to all the Web forms.
-By default, the COMPILER_WEB method does not exist.
+Por defecto, el método COMPILER_WEB no existe.
 You must explicitly create it.

 > The COMPILER_WEB project method is also called, if it exists, for each SOAP request accepted.